-College Student Health Insurance Guide: 3 Tips for Parents
+College Student Health Insurance Guide: 3 Tips for Parents and Guardians

-Considering the medical costs that are likely to arise during the years your child is working toward their degree, ensuring that they’re protected by an insurance plan is crucial.
+Considering the medical costs that are likely to arise during the years your student is working toward their degree, ensuring that they’re protected by an insurance plan is crucial.
 Here are three tips to help you weigh available options and choose coverage.

 Health insurance is an important part of the physical and mental safety of students when they are away at college, and it is required for all undergraduates (including all international students who hold an F-1 or J-1 visa).
 Health insurance is optional for graduate and professional students.

 If your child is a student at Azusa Pacific University, you can either keep them on your family health insurance plan or you can purchase a standalone Student Health Insurance Plan (SHIP).
 This coverage is provided by Anthem for $754 per semester or $1,509 for the entire 12 months of the 2020-21 school year.

 If an undergraduate student is opting to stay on their family’s plan instead, they can choose to waive their rights to the SHIP.
 If they have not waived the SHIP by September 7, they will be automatically enrolled in the SHIP.